IBM/CognitiveConcierge/README.md

 - **Update bluemix.plist file:**
 	- You should set the isLocal value to YES if you'd like to use a locally running server; if you set the value to NO, then you will be accessing the server instance running on the IBM Cloud.
 	- To get the appRouteRemote value, you should go to your application's page on the IBM Cloud.
 There, you will find a View App button near the top right.
 Clicking on it should open up your app in a new tab, the url for this page is your route which maps to the appRouteRemote key in the plist.
 Make sure to include the http:// protocol in your appRouteRemote and to exclude a forward slash at the end of the url.
-	- You can also use the command 'bx app env CognitiveConcierge' where appRouteRemote is uris, bluemixAppGUID is application_id and bluemixAppRegion is your IBM Cloud region for eg: us-south.
+	- You can also use the command 'bx app env CognitiveConcierge' where appRouteRemote is uris.
 	```bash
 	{
 	 "VCAP_APPLICATION": {